 Can you use “free” fonts without worrying about the law?

 Maybe.
-Although many free fonts allow unrestricted use (including use for commercial projects), “free” fonts can sometimes be fonts that are illegally copied.
+Although many free fonts allow unrestricted use (including use for commercial projects and as logotype fonts), “free” fonts can sometimes be fonts that are illegally copied.
 Be careful and make sure that the fonts you are using come from a trusted source and that you understand your rights and obligations.

 Can you license a font to a client?

 Typically, your right to sub-license a font is governed by the EULA.
 You cannot send the client a font unless the EULA specifically permits you to do so.
 This means that if the client will need the font, they will be required to purchase a license to use it.